Urban Photography in Quebec: Locations, Light, and Inspiration

 DifficultyAccessible

-Dufferin Terrace offers one of the most beautiful panoramic views in Canada of the St. Lawrence River, Île d'Orléans and the Laurentians.
-The Plains of Abraham, with their tree-lined avenues and open sky, allow for more atmospheric compositions, especially in autumn when the colors explode.
+The Terrasse Dufferin offers one of the most beautiful panoramic views in Canada of the Saint Lawrence, Île d'Orléans, and the Laurentians.
+The Plains of Abraham, with their tree-lined paths and open sky, allow for more atmospheric compositions, especially in autumn when the colors explode.
 Two places, two types of images, one same breath.

 Recommended equipmentWide angle, telephoto

-To get off the beaten path and find more authentic images, the Lower Town and the Limoilou district offer a less touristy but equally photogenic Quebec City.
-The murals of Saint-Roch, the weathered shopfronts of Limoilou and the typical outdoor staircases provide a rich visual repertoire for photographers seeking the extraordinary ordinary.
+To get off the beaten path and find more authentic images, the Lower Town and the Limoilou neighborhood offer a less touristy but equally photogenic Quebec.
+The murals of Saint-Roch, the weathered storefronts of Limoilou, and the typical outdoor stairs form a rich visual repertoire for photographers seeking the extraordinary in the ordinary.

 StyleUrban, authentic